 The next day, I arrived early at Viligili Ferry Terminal (back on Male) to buy a $2 ticket for Maafushi Island ferry, a 1½ hr journey.

-I’d seen complaints on Trip Advisor about Maafushi being less than perfect, so remember this is not an all-inclusive luxury resort (you need to pay a lot more for that) but actually a large inhabited local island with schools, mosques, shops and even a working prison.
-I found Maafushi’s sandy lanes, brightly painted houses and low-key cafes charming.
+I’d seen complaints on Trip Advisor about Maafushi being less than perfect, so remember this is not that all-inclusive luxury resort (you need to pay a lot more for that) but actually a large inhabited local island with schools, mosques, shops and even a working prison.
+But I found Maafushi’s sandy lanes, brightly painted houses and low-key cafes charming.
 The independent guesthouse scene is well-established too, a double room at contemporary Beachwood Hotel, was approx. $100 a night.
 OK, not quite the budget definition of south-east Asia, but a still an absolute snip compared to the luxury brands.
 In the ultra-conservative Maldives you can’t go on public beaches in a bikini, so one of the best things about Maafushi is the private beach for tourists, concealed behind a fence of palm fronds.

 Even on a budget, you can still sample a taste of luxury by visiting a neighbouring island resort for a day.
 Anantara and Olhuveli were out of my price range at around $250 for a day’s use, instead I took a short speedboat trip to low-key diver’s resort Biyadhoo, where I spent the day sunbathing, snorkelling and wandering around the jungle paths.
 Pure bliss!